Modules

 - Alcohol Abuse

-- Describe the use of simple behavioural screening tests to recognise problematic alcohol use
+- Alcohol Abuse: Describe the use of simple behavioural screening tests to recognise problematic alcohol use

-- Describe the structural and functional effects of alcohol on the cardiovascular system including cardiomyopathy
+- Alcohol Abuse: Describe the structural and functional effects of alcohol on the cardiovascular system including cardiomyopathy

-- Describe the structural and functional effects on alcohol on the Gastrointestinal System, including Mallory-Weiss syndrome, gastritis, pancreatitis, alcoholic liver disease and the effect on nutrition
+- Alcohol Abuse: Describe the structural and functional effects on alcohol on the Gastrointestinal System, including Mallory-Weiss syndrome, gastritis, pancreatitis, alcoholic liver disease and the effect on nutrition

 - Alcoholic Withdrawal Syndrome